Gov. Cuomo provides Thursday coronavirus update for NYS

 |1

-On Wednesday, there were three deaths reported due to COVID-19 in New York State, bringing the total to 25,185.
+Wednesday, there were ten deaths reported due to COVID-19 in New York State, bringing the total to 25,228.
 A geographic breakdown is as follows, by county of residence:

 |Deaths by County of Residence